slviajero/tinybasic/examples/99tests/README.md

 05gosub.bs - simple GOSUB and RETURN statements

 06for.bas - simple FOR loops including the extended features like BREAK and CONT

+### Strings, arrays and the heap

+07array.bas - one dimensional arrays, including autodimension, memory array @() and EEPROM array @E()

+08string1.bas - simple string operations, autodimension and compare

+09string2.bas - substrings and concatenation

+10string3.bas - strings and character variables

+11string4.bas - string arrays

+12clrvars.bas - clearing variables, heap sizes and one darkart feature

+### Apple 1 and Stefan's extensions language set

+13cond.bas - simple IF THEN ELSE test

+14fibo.bas - testing integer arithemtic including the modulo operator %

+15logic.bas - logic operators NOT, AND, OR

+16parable.bas - Apple 1 stype TAB

+### File I/O subsystem

+17fileio.bas - Open, close, write and read to a file

+### Dartmouth language set

+18func.bas - DEF FN mechanism and READ DATA

+19readdata.bas - READ, DATA and RESTORE

+20ongo.bas - ON GOTO, READ and DATA

+21ongosub.bas - ON GOSUB, READ and DATA

+### Floating point numbers

+22trig.bas - a table of trigonometric functions SIN, COS, TAN and ATAN

+23stir.bas - calculate stirlings function, testing EXP, LOG, SQR, ATAN and DEF FN

+24mandel.bas - calculate the Mandelbrot set, iterations and float comparisons

+### Darkarts language set

+25malloc.bas - allocating memory with MALLOC, PEEK and POKE, FIND, CLR with argument

+26eval.bas - self modifying programs with EVAL

+### IoT language set

+27splitstr.bas - splitting a string with INSTR

+28convert.bas - converting a string to a number with VAL and back with STR